mrojasb2000/building-microservices-with-go/README.md

     http.Handle("/images", http.FileServer(http.Dir("./images")))

 this allows us to map the contents of the file system path ./images to the server route /images, Dir implements a file system which is restricted to a specific directory tree, the FileServer method uses this to be able to serve the assests.

+### NotFoundHandler

+The NotFoundHandler function returns a simple request handler that replices to each request qith a 404 page not found reply:

+    func NotFoundHandler() Handler